Facial Accident Care – Mandibular Fracture

 Glazing Smile:

-Teeth jewellery is a fun-loving trend which involves sticking a flat gemstone of any shape and colour and absolutely no drilling or damage to your teeth.
+Teeth jewelry is a fun-loving trend that involves sticking a flat gemstone of any shape and colour, and absolutely no drilling or damage to your teeth.
 You end up with a sparkling tooth.

 Big/crooked teeth:

-A misshaped tooth that doesn’t suit face can be made just fine to achieve a perfect smile by a simple contouring procedure.
+A misshapen tooth that doesn’t suit the face can be made just fine to achieve a perfect smile with a simple contouring procedure.
 This makes the teeth look even more aligned and symmetrical.

 Spacing in teeth / chipped teeth:

-Mild gaps or broken teeth can be rectified by tooth coloured fillings/restorations that are bonded to an ideal shape, size and colour.
+Mild gaps or broken teeth can be rectified by tooth-colored fillings/restorations that are bonded to an ideal shape, size, and color.
 This makes the teeth look younger and beautiful and finally, the result is a pretty smile.

 One month–Six Months Time Frame